This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 A finger laceration

 is a deep cut in your skin.
-It is often caused by a sharp object, such as a knife, or blunt force to your finger.
 Your blood vessels, bones, joints, tendons, or nerves may also be injured.

 Signs and symptoms: